steipete/Aspects/README.md

 @end
 ```

-There are lots of other use cases where AOP can be convenient, like dynamically inserting your analytics hooks.
+There are lots of other use cases where AOP can be convenient, like dynamically inserting analytics hooks.

 Debugging
 ---------